MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/email/convert-user-mailbox-to-shared-mailbox.md

 1. [Restaure a conta do usuário](../add-users/restore-user.md).

-2. Certifique-se de que uma licença do Microsoft 365 seja atribuída a ela.
+2. Certifique-se de Microsoft 365 uma licença de Microsoft 365 seja atribuída a ela.

 3. Redefinir a senha do usuário.